GayashanDeshapriya/Application-Programming-Interfaces-API/README.md

   - DELETE	Delete data (Delete)

 #### Request URL
   - In addition to a request method, a request must include a request URL that indicates where to make the API call.
-A request URL has three parts: a protocol (such as http:// or https://), host (location of the server), and path (route on the server).
+A request URL has three parts: a protocol (such as http:// or https://), host (location of the server), and a path (route on the server).
 In REST APIs, the path often points to a reference entity, like "books".

 ```javascript
 // Protocol	    Host	                            Path